woa-miatoll/Port-Windows-11-Redmi-Note-9-Pro/guide/English/troubleshooting-en.md

 ## Touchscreen doesnt work

-- Turn display off and on, or your panel is Huaxing and not supported yet.
+- Turn display off and on